NVIDIA DOCA Installation Guide for Linux

 host# apt-get update

-If the kernel version on your host is not supported (not shown under "Supported Operating System Distributions"), refer to section "DOCA Extra Package".
+If the kernel version on your host is not supported (not shown under section "Supported Host OS and Features per DOCA-Host Installation Profile"), refer to section "DOCA Extra Package and doca-kernel-support".

+Ensure that the kernel headers installed match the version of the currently running kernel.Info

 Unpack the deb repo.
 Run: